40 Days of Discipline

 While recognizing that there is a long list of potential Spiritual Disciplines, the 40 Days of Discipline program focuses on eleven that the original participants focused on back in 2013.
 Background material for each Discipline is provided in a document which can be accessed by selecting the Discipline tab in the menu for this website.
 Please note that the background material on the Disciplines is predominantly based on the two books mentioned above.

 The Journey starts on Ash Wednesday, and ends on Easter Sunday.
 Each day, participants receive a brief e-mail directing them to the blog post for the day.
 We always start with a Group Bible Study.
 After the Group Bible Study, each day will be dedicated to a Discipline until the final week.
 During the final week we focus on activities associated with Holy Week.
 This website provides a calendar of activities in case you want to look ahead to see what Disciplines will be covered on what day.
 Alternatively, you can just wait to see what the daily e-mail says.
 Saturdays are reserved for reviewing key lessons from the week.
-The theme for the 2023 journey is: “Thanksgiving and Rejoicing“, and we will engage with the theme through the lens of the Disciplines.
-Daily activities can be reviewed by clicking on the blog tab.
+The theme for the 2024 journey was: “Discipleship”, and we engaged with the theme through the lens of the Disciplines.
+The theme for 2025 is, “The Wisdom of Discipline.”
+We will take a radical departure from our historical approach this year by asking you to contribute to the daily posts in the form of contributed devotionals.
+Please read the following instructions: